arielsalminen/vue-design-system/README.md

 ## Directory Structure

-Below is the design system’s basic structure that you should pay attention to.
+Below is the design system’s basic structure.
 The system’s pieces are split into `Tokens`, `Elements`, `Components` and `Templates` as explained above.

-There’s also `Styles` directory which includes generic reset and font-face rules.
-These are being imported inside `App.vue` and used across the whole system.
+There’s also `Styles` directory which includes generic reset and font-face rules + any other global styles/functions that you might need.
+Currently, there’s for example a set of functions that can create tints and shades out of colors defined in `Tokens`.

-`Static` directory can be used for any mockup stuff like for example images, fonts, and similar.
+`Static` directory is meant for any design mockup related things like for example images, fonts and similar.

 ```bash
 ├─ src